Skip navigation

 Before taking bosentan,

-• tell your doctor if you have or have ever had heart failure (condition in which the heart is unable to pump enough blood to the other parts of the body).
+• tell your doctor if you have or have ever had heart failure (condition in which the heart is unable to pump enough blood to the other parts of the body) or anemia (a lower than normal amount of red blood cells).

 • tell your doctor if you are breastfeeding or plan to breastfeed.
 Your doctor will probably tell you not to breastfeed while taking bosentan.